GLOBAL MARKETS-Stocks fall on disappointing results; yen jumps

 * Yen jumps as BOJ Kuroda downplays "helicopter money"

-* Oil prices fall on record U.S. inventories (Updates with Wall Street closing levels)
+* Oil prices fall on record high U.S. inventories (Update market action, add quote)

 By Richard Leong